discopop-project/discopop/docs/Tutorials/Configuration_Wizard.md

 If you want to make use of the [Configuration](Configuration_Wizard.md) or [Execution Wizard](Execution_Wizard.md) for a simplified analysis of your project, you additionally need a working installation of [gllvm](https://github.com/SRI-CSL/gllvm) and [go](https://go.dev/doc/install).

 ## Execution
 The Wizard is provided via a python module.
-After successfully following the [setup](../Setup.md) it can be executed by:
+After successfully following the [manual setup](../Manual_Quickstart/Manual_Setup.md) it can be executed by:

     discopop_wizard

 ## Initial Setup
 When you first start the Wizard, the `Setup` will automatically be started.
-You will be prompted for paths to folders and executables which shall be known after completing the [setup](../Setup.md) and installing [gllvm](https://github.com/SRI-CSL/gllvm) and [go](https://go.dev/doc/install).
+You will be prompted for paths to folders and executables which shall be known after completing the [manual setup](../Manual_Quickstart/Manual_Setup.md) and installing [gllvm](https://github.com/SRI-CSL/gllvm) and [go](https://go.dev/doc/install).
 Use the `Save` button to save your changes and proceed to the main menu.
 You can modify the provided paths and settings at any time using the `Settings` button in the main menu.